NorMenMe/react-instagram-clone/README.md

 - todos:

-  - hover for btns "posts & tagged"
+  - hover for btns "posts & tagged" with a box-shadow effect
+  - or search underline thingy

   - react responsive
   - organize code with importers.js